Skip to content

 Although this is a simple approach, it’s important to remember there are some downsides to a time-based pricing model.

 The major downside is that your customer doesn’t get a straightforward estimate upfront.
-So, your invoice process comes after the job is done.
 You could also misprice a job if your calculations are off — you might underestimate how much time a job takes, or you might overestimate it.

 This means you could either be losing a lot of money, or you could be charging your customer way too much money, costing your relationship and potential referral.